2. Types and Variables

 Boolean type

 The Boolean type (boolean) is used for logical operations.
-It has two values true and false, which represent the two true values (true and false) in logic and Boolean algebra.
+It has two values true and false, which represent the two truth values (true and false) in logic and Boolean algebra.
 The Boolean type is mainly used for conditional judgment.
 The operands and return values of logical expressions and relational expressions are all boolean types, and statements such as if and while all use boolean types as conditional checks.

 In many cases, non-boolean values can also be used as boolean types.
 This is because the interpreter will implicitly convert the parameters.
 This is also the reason that conditional check expressions such as if statements can use any type of parameters.
 The rules for converting various types to Boolean types are: